Toronto’s urban photographers share their favourite spots for the perfect photo opp.

 Grange Park is special in that it not only has ties to Toronto’s art community, but it’s incredibly snap-worthy too!
 Located by OCAD University and the Art Gallery of Ontario—two architectural gems you may want to consider capturing as well—Grange Park also happens to be a national historic site.
 Originally part of the Grange Estate, it houses the late Boulton-family home (built in 1917).
 Keep an eye out for one of Toronto’s most-photographed sculptures—Henry Moore’s popular sculpture, Large Two Forms—found on the corner of Dundas and McCaul Streets.

-“I love Grange Park at Beverley & McCaul Street.
+Tyler: “I love Grange Park at Beverley & McCaul Street.
 You’ll find unique views of the CN Tower through the trees.
-And then down Beverly Street there’s a newly redone section of the park that offers unique photo opportunities, within a green urban space.”
+And then down Beverly Street there’s a newly redone section of the park that offers unique photo opportunities, within a green urban space.” (@tylersjourney on Instagram)

 Be patient.
 Wait for a perfect moment to happen before taking your photo, whether it’s a person carrying a rainbow umbrella or someone walking their cute dog.

 Ok, so technically this isn’t in Toronto.
-But since travelling abroad is currently out of the question, consider exploring Mississauga.
+But if travelling abroad is currently out of the question, consider exploring Mississauga.
 It’s not far from Toronto and has great photographic spots.

 Start with Port Credit, a charming village-like neighbourhood that offers killer views of Toronto, and is also easily accessible by train via GO Transit.
 Situated on Lake Ontario’s shoreline, Port Credit’s boardwalk overlooks Toronto in its entirety from across the lake.

-“I would recommend Port Credit in Mississauga.
-This spot is a hidden gem just outside the city, where you can shoot the Toronto skyline and the beautiful Port Credit Lighthouse, as well as Mississauga’s waterfront.”
+Kurt Wang: “I would recommend Port Credit in Mississauga.
+This spot is a hidden gem just outside the city, where you can shoot the Toronto skyline and the beautiful Port Credit Lighthouse, as well as Mississauga’s waterfront.” (@kurt.wang on Instagram)

 Much like sunset, shooting at sunrise lends to ideal lighting that is very soft and dramatic, allowing you to capture better images.